 Joe and I have been friends with Stephan and Emilio for years.
 But besides the friendship, Stephan, in particular, has been a longtime reader of Your Mileage May Vary.
 He’s mentioned here and there how some pieces of our advice have helped them with some of their travels.
 He’s also told us that our list of hacks of how to override electronic hotel thermostat settings has been of particularly good use, here and there.

-To make the above a little more clear: when he said the room was too cold, I told him to check out our post about hotel thermostats.
+To make the above a little more clear: when he said the room was too cold, I told him to check out our post about how to hack hotel thermostats.
 Our list doesn’t include every single thermostat out there, but it has a lot.
 Unfortunately, it apparently didn’t have the one he needed, because when he sent me a pic of the thermostat in his room, I could see it wasn’t on my list.

 But then he said: